Sunwinds/Docker-MAS/README.md

 ### Cannot start the Android Emulator

 There is an incompatibility between HAXM hypervisor and VirtualBox 4.3.30+ which does not allow multiple hypervisors to co-exist.
 It is being actively worked on; you can find out more about the issue at [http://b.android.com/197915](http://b.android.com/197915) (Android) and [https://www.virtualbox.org/ticket/14294](https://www.virtualbox.org/ticket/14294) (VirtualBox)

 Failed to sync vcpu reg

 Internal error: initial hax sync failed

+To resolve above issue, you can install [Intel® Hardware Accelerated Execution Manager (Intel® HAXM)](https://software.intel.com/en-us/android/articles/intel-hardware-accelerated-execution-manager)
+The SDK Manager will download the installer to the "extras" directory, under the main SDK directory.
+Even though the SDK manager says "Installed" it actually means that the Intel HAXM executable was downloaded.
+You will still need to run the installer from the "extras" directory to finish installation.

+To reference to the `mas` host from the Android Emulator, please update the system hosts file and add `10.0.2.2	mas` to the Android Emulator.
+1. adb root
+2. adb remount
+3. adb push <Your new host file> /system/etc

 #### Solution